2002 Pacific typhoon season: Typhoon Fung-wong (Kaka)

 A small circulation formed northeast of the Northern Marianas Islands on July 18.
 Later that day, the JMA classified the system as a tropical depression.
 Convection and outflow increased the next day, and the system moved slowly westward due to a ridge over Japan.
 After further organization, the JTWC initiated advisories on July 20 while the depression was just southwest of Iwo Jima.
-Shortly thereafter, the JMA upgraded it to Tropical Storm Fung-Wong.
+Shortly thereafter, the JMA upgraded the depression into a tropical storm named "Fung-wong".
 On July 22, the storm began undergoing the Fujiwhara effect with the larger Typhoon Fengshen to the east, causing Fung-wong to turn southwestward.
-Around that time, the storm entered PAGASA's region, earning it the local name "Kaka".
+Around that time, the storm entered the Philippine Area of Responsibility, earning it the local name "Kaka".
 Fung-wong quickly intensified after developing a small eye, becoming a typhoon on July 23, with peak winds of 130 km/h.
 It turned to the south and later southeast while interacting with the larger Fengshen, which passed north of it.
 On July 25, the typhoon weakened to a severe tropical storm while at the southernmost point of its track.
 The storm turned to the north and completed a large loop between the Ryukyu and Northern Marianas Islands that day.
 The combination of cooler waters, wind shear, and dry air caused weakening, and the storm deteriorated into a tropical depression on July 27.
 Passing a short distance south of Kyushu, Fung-wong dissipated later that day.

 The storm dropped heavy rainfall in Japan, reaching 717 mm at a station in Miyazaki Prefecture.
 The rains caused two landslides and resulted in delays to bus and train systems, as well as cancellations to ferry and airline routes.
 There was also minor crop damage.